signet-marigold/anhack.xyz/themes/fignat/README.md

 # Fignat theme

-simple blogging theme. no frills
+simple blogging theme. no frills. written in [Hugo](https://gohugo.io/)

-used in the alt page for my blog fn.anhack.xyz
+used in the alt page for my blog [simple.anhack.xyz](https://simple.anhack.xyz)